 Honors Program in Medical Education

 The first three or four years of the program are spent in undergraduate study, during which students must complete coursework that meets HPME requirements—including chemistry, physics, and biological sciences courses and labs—as well as courses that meet their school’s HPME requirements.
+These requirements can be found on the HPME website.
 Special Undergraduate Registration Requirement provisions apply to HPME students.
-To remain in the program, students must maintain designated grade point averages both in required science courses and overall.
+To remain in the program, students must meet designated grade point averages both in required science courses and overall by the time of graduation from the undergraduate program.

 In addition to the required science courses, HPME students enrolled in Weinberg College fulfill the college’s general education requirements by taking courses in four areas of inquiry: social and behavioral sciences, historical studies, ethics and values, and literature and fine arts.
 They complete at least one first-year seminar as well as other Weinberg College requirements.
 The third year is usually devoted to completing the requirements for a BA in Weinberg College by doing advanced coursework in the major and/or to studying abroad in a Northwestern-affiliated program.
 Students may also take an additional undergraduate year at Northwestern.